ComposableFi/composable/docs/docs/pallets/crowdloan-rewards/integration-guide.md

 ### Types

 - `Balance` - Numeric type used to represent some amount of tokens
-- `RewardAsset` - The `RewardAsset` used to transfer the rewards.
+- `RewardAsset` - The `RewardAsset` used to transfer the rewards
 - `Moment` -  Numeric type used to express a time stamp
 - `Time` - The Time provider
-- `Admin Origin` - The origin that is allowed to `initialize` the pallet.
+- `Admin Origin` - The origin that is allowed to `initialize` the pallet
 - `Convert` - Function for converting between `Moment` and `Balance`
 - `RelayChainAccountId` - Numeric type used to uniquely identify relay chain accounts
 - `Weight Info` - Provider for extrinsic transaction